nick3/bob-plugin-doubao-seed-translation/docs/configuration_manual_EN.md

   - When enabled, translation results will be displayed in real-time

   - When disabled, results will be displayed all at once after translation is complete
+  - Doubao Seed Transformer does not support streaming responses; the plugin forces non-streaming requests

 ### Temperature